Wood Dust Awareness: Keep Your Workshop Clean and Safe

 5. Keep Your Workspace Ventilated & Wear Protective Gear

-Even with the best dust extraction system, some fine particles may still linger in the air.
-Good ventilation, air filters, and wearing protective masks help minimize exposure, especially when working on long projects.
+Even with the best dust extraction system, fine particles may still linger in the air.
+Good ventilation, air filters, and wearing protective masks help minimize exposure, especially during long projects.

 The Smart Solution: Aersync for Automatic Dust Control